AnthonyCxx/Notes-and-Writeups/C++/Input and Output/Cout.md

 int main()
 {
-    // Start a new line
+    //Start a new line
     cout << "Hello, World!\n";

-    // Start a new line AND flushes the output stream (cout.flush()) cout << "Hello, world!" << endl;
+    //Start a new line AND flushes the output stream (cout.flush()) cout << "Hello, world!" << endl;

     return 0;